open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ### 4. Delete and modify attributes

-Users can modify the `data` of `BaseDataElement` as if it were an instance property.
-However, with the same reason we mentioned in adding and querying attributes, users should only use `set_metainfo` to modify the `metainfo`.
+Users can modify the `data` attribute of `BaseDataElement` in the same way they modify instance attributes.
+As for `metainfo`, it generally stores metadata about images and is not usually modified.
+If there is a need to modify `metainfo`, users should use the `set_metainfo` interface to make explicit modifications.

-For ease of use, users can use `del` to delete the data in `data` and `metainfo` directly. and can also use `pop` to get the deleted data.
+For convenience in operations, `data` and `metainfo` can be directly deleted using del.
+Additionally, the pop method is supported to delete attributes after accessing them.

 ```python
 data_element = BaseDataElement(